skkirtonia/loading-state-generator/README.md

 Double slot constraints:
 $$if \quad x_{i_1} = s_1, \quad then \quad x_{i_2} \neq s_2 \quad \forall i_2 \in I\setminus i_1, \forall i_1 \in I^{t}, \forall(t, s_1, s_2)\in C_d$$

-Domain of the variables:
+The domain of the variables:
 $$x_i \in \lbrace 1,2,..., |S| \rbrace \quad \forall i \in I$$

 This type of conditional constraint can be modeled using the Channeling constraints available on OR-Tools.

 ## Preparing input
-Suppose we have a 3-slot auto-carrier and have three automobiles with automobile id 1, 2 and 3 and their corresponding types are T1, T2 and T3, respectively.
+Suppose we have a 3-slot auto-carrier and have three automobiles with automobile id 1, 2, and 3 and their corresponding types are T1, T2 and T3, respectively.
 The inputs am_types, slot_ids are defined as below:
 ```python
 am_types = {1: "T1", 2: "T2", 3: "T3"}
 slot_ids = [1, 2, 3]
 ```
-The three types of constrains are defined as follows:
+The three types of constraints are defined as follows:
 Single-car constraints: a list of tuples where each item (t, s) indicates that automobiles of type t can not be assigned to slot s.
 ```python
 single_car = [("T3", 1)]